Our Lady of Seven Sorrows Church, Dolgellau: Foundation

 The local Catholic population of the area increased in number during the 1950s, so Fr.
 Scalpell felt that a new, larger church was required.
 He wrote over 25,000 letters to people around the world asking for donations for a new church.
 It is recorded in the parish, that in the early 1960s, a person unknown to the priest and the congregation stayed behind after Mass one Sunday and asked Fr.
 Scalpell how much more money was required for the new church.
 Fr.
 Scalpell stated the sum and the person said that it would be given and promptly left.
 Two days later, Fr.
 Scalpell received a letter from a solicitor informing the priest that the benefactor would donate the necessary money if the person remained anonymous and that the church 'must be a fine building, harmonising with its austere, mountainous surroundings.'

 Construction

 Building work started in 1963 and lasted for four more years and the total cost was £68,000.
 The architect, Maurice Pritchard and the builders, John Evans and Sons, were all from the local area.
 The church was built in a Norman style architecture with a crucifix above the main entrance designed by Benigno Mörlin Visconti Castiglione, a sculptor from Milan, who has work displayed in Milan Cathedral and St. Peter's Basilica in Rome.

 The church was opened in September 1966.
 It was consecrated on 15 May 1967 by the Bishop of Menevia, John Edward Petit.

 Parish

-Within the parish is a convent run by the Carmelites, Mass is said there by the local priest at 5pm every Sunday.
+Within the parish is a convent run by the Carmelites, Mass is said there by the local priest at 5pm every Sunday, and from Monday to Saturday at 9.30am.
 Sunday Masses are held in the church in the morning at 9:00am.